 This is a very old nutrition myth that is still circulating in different media platforms.
 Old but still very important to debunk as it will be detrimental to health if not.
 And I will say this again, fats are not bad for health.
 In fact, fats are needed by our body for growth and development.
 Fat will give us substantial energy and helps fat-soluble vitamins- A, D, E, and K to be absorbed in the body.
 Without fat, one may develop deficiency on these vitamins that can cause detrimental effect in all our body systems.
 It should be noted that plant-based oils (e.g. olive oil, coconut oil, canola oil) are more preferred than animal fats.
 And it should also be emphasized that the only type of fat that is bad is the trans-fat that is normally found in processed foods.
 So be sure to read the nutrition labels of the foods you buy.

 That’s all for today.
 We’ll continue with four more myths that will surely make you think twice.
-If you have other myths or nutrition concepts that you think needs a second look or have doubts on, please feel free to put it in the comments section.
+If you have other myths or nutrition concepts that you think needs a second look or have doubts about, please feel free to put them in the comments section.
 Let’s help each other find the truth together.
 Maybe we’ll be the next myth-busters, but for food and nutrition!